opentripplanner/OpenTripPlanner/docs/GraphQL-Tutorial.md

 # GraphQL tutorial

-We want to give you a quick start tutorial on how to get started with OTP's GraphQL APIs.
-For this tutorial we will be using the GTFS GraphQL API as this is the most common one.
+This document will give you a quick start tutorial on how to get started with OTP's GraphQL APIs.
+For this tutorial we will be using the [GTFS GraphQL API](sandbox/GtfsGraphQlApi.md) as this is the most commonly used one.

 First of all, make sure that you've loaded street and transit data into your instance by following the [basic tutorial](Basic-Tutorial.md)